Dynamical error reshaping for dual-rail erasure qubits: Construction of TEXT from the joint parity unitary

 where $\ket{-} = \frac{\ket{\textsl{g}} - \ket{f}}{\sqrt{2}}$.\\ 3.
 The ancilla rotation performed by $e^{-i\frac{\theta}{2}X_2}$ is where the phase is imprinted on the cavities.
 This unitary transforms $\ket{\pm}$ states to $e^{\mp i \frac{\theta}{2}}\ket{\pm}$, thus the total state becomes

-4. Next, we disentangle the ancilla from the cavities by applying another joint-parity unitary.
-The $X_1$ operation, hidden in the joint-parity unitary, cancels the one implemented in the first application of $U_{\rm JP}$ in the second step.
+4. Next, we disentangle the ancilla from the cavities by applying another joint parity unitary.
+The $X_1$ operation, hidden in the joint parity unitary, cancels the one implemented in the first application of $U_{\rm JP}$ in the second step.
 The state reads

 5. Finally, the $e^{i\frac{\pi}{4}Y_2}$ puts the ancilla back to the ground state $\ket{\textsl{g}}$, Also, by measuring the ancilla state at the end, it error-detects the gate.

 From Eq. \eqref{eq:ZZ_operation_final}, the unitary applied to the cavities is